The inbox is the chat

 Composer ← the compose box (bottom of every transcript)

 There is one Composer, one SessionRail, one SessionDetail.
-Five surfaces wire them five different ways.
+Every surface wires them a different way.
 When the Composer changes, every surface gets the change.
 When the rail changes, every surface gets the change.
 The toolbar above the rail (search · sort · filter · view · +) is itself a single primitive — SessionsToolbar — locked to the same grammar the Quests and Ideas toolbars use.

 This is a hard rule: if you are about to write a second Composer, stop.
 The shape exists.